 7. Be Real

-This year is going to be a learning experience for all of us and there are bound to be mistakes.
+Every year is a learning experience for all of us and there are bound to be mistakes.
 That’s OK!
 Let students see you make mistakes.
 Embrace them, laugh about them when appropriate.
 This will help students understand that it’s OK not to be perfect and they will be more likely to take risks that increase their learning.

 8. Embrace Your Students’ Interests